jrosen48/railtrail/README.md

 Notes
 -----

+See more information about the variables with `?railtrails`.

 If you like using this package, please consider visiting or even making a donation to the Rails to Trails Conservancy at via <https://www.traillink.com/>.